 Activate the crop area by left-clicking anywhere in the image and dragging your mouse to create a dotted line "marquee" box.
 The marquee defines the area to print, or an area to zoom into.
 Re-position the borders of the cropping marquee by holding down the left mouse key and dragging.
 The Width and Height windows in the Crop area display the size of the marquee dimensions on the original image.
 The Width and Height windows in the Output area display the size of the crop marquee dimensions.
-Only the area inside the marquee marquee and dragging the marquee box.
-The position of the marquee's left and bottom edges are displayed in the windows labeled Left and Bottom in the Crop area.
-The numbers shown represent the distance in inches or centimeters, measured from the respective edge of the original image to the outside border of the marquee.
+Only the area inside the marquee will print.